The Bible teaches truth "here a little, there a little, line upon

 use of a symbol or a theme in the Bible is always very important.

 When the Bible discloses truth using symbols, the meaning of the symbol is never changed, but often amplified and expanded as one moves forward through the narrative of the Bible.
 For these reasons, one of the most profitable ways to develop a systematic Biblical world-view (weltaungshaung) is to follow the use of a given symbol through the entire Bible using a lexicon or word search program.
+Truth in the Bible is presented so that even a child can grasp it.

 The theme of "the potter and the clay" in the Bible gives us one of the most beautiful, impressive, and awe-inspiring pictures of the Sovereignty of God over both men and history, and shows us vividly His constant, loving, artist's hand in all our affairs.
 The following study is brief and by no means exhaustive.